 "The era of easy oil is over," said then Chevron CEO David J. O'Reilly.

 From 2002 to 2007, Chevron earned close to $72 billion.
 During that same period, the company invested roughly the same amount to bring new energy supplies to market.

 The company remained a leader among its peers, averaging a 42 percent success rate for exploration wells from 2002 through 2007.
 Chevron's exploration program added an average of 1 billion barrels to its resource base over that same time period.

 In 2005, the company changed its name to Chevron Corp. and then acquired Unocal Corp., further enhancing its position as a leading energy provider.
 The acquisition was a strong strategic fit, strengthening the company's exploration and production portfolio in the Asia-Pacific region, the U.S. Gulf of Mexico and the Caspian region.
 The addition of Unocal provided a deep source of talent and leading-edge technology that Chevron quickly integrated throughout its organization.

 Technology offered a key advantage in the search for new energy supplies.
 Chevron's approach to technology is unique in the industry.
 Fully integrated across the company — from exploration to product delivery — the company's technology success builds upon a combination of proprietary capabilities and strong partnerships.

 Chevron demonstrated its expertise in employing deepwater exploration technology in the U.S. Gulf of Mexico.
 In 2006, the Jack well test set more than half-a-dozen world records for pressure, depth and duration in deep water.
 Five miles deep, it was the deepest well ever tested in the gulf.
 And these records were achieved without a single safety or environmental incident.

 Also in the U.S. Gulf of Mexico, Chevron achieved first oil from the Tahiti Field in May 2009.
-In approximately 4,100 feet (1,250 meters) of water, Tahiti features the deepest producing well in the gulf.
+In approximately 4,100 feet (1,250 meters) of water, Tahiti featured the deepest producing well in the gulf.